 Coyote (Canis latrans)

-Typical Coyote: scrawny little puppy.
+Typical Coyote: scrawny little puppy

-Coyotes (Canis latrans) are medium sized dogs with a long snout and a tail that is bushier than most domestic dogs.
+Identification: Coyotes (Canis latrans) are medium sized dogs with a long snout and a tail that is bushier than most domestic dogs.
 In the western deserts, they are usually tan or reddish with some black above and white below.
-Coyotes run with their tail held low behind their legs, which is in contrast to foxes that runs with the tail held straight out.
+Coyotes run with their tail held low behind their legs, which is in contrast to foxes that run with the tail held straight out.
 Coyote eyeshine is greenish-gold.

 Coyote (Canis latrans)

-A well-fed Coyote in winter coat (Yucca Mountain).
+A well-fed Coyote

 Coyote (Canis latrans)